AndreMIsidoro/command_line/linux/base_commands/nc/README.md

 	-n - numeric-only IP addresses, no DNS
 	-z - nc just scans for listening daemons, without sending any data to them -d - does not attempt to read from stdin.
-Can help client to close the connection after r	reading the data
+Can help client to close the connection after r	reading the data -e <filename> - specifies a file to exec after after connection, redirects all inputs and outputs to/from the file through the connection

 ## Cookbook